 One thing we have found in the recovery field is that being in personal recovery can help make you a better coach or substance abuse counselor, but that by itself is not enough.
 Those peer coaches need more training and they need supervision.
 To be a good coach you not only need to know how to do something, play a sport or recover from drug use, you also need to know how to pass that knowledge on to the person you are trying to help.

 Why life coaches?

-Many of the current life coaches have come from the fields of psychology, especially counseling psychology to be specific, or they are from the fields of mental health, marriage and family therapist or professional counselors.
+Many of the current life coaches have come from the fields of psychology, especially counseling psychology to be specific, or they are from the fields of mental health, marriage and family therapist, or professional counselors.

-One school of counseling, we call this a “theoretical orientation” is called “solution focused therapy.”
-Rather than looking for what makes you sick these therapists look for the things you do that work and then help you plan to do more of these behaviors.
+One school of counseling, we call this a “theoretical orientation” is called “solution-focused therapy.”
+Rather than looking for what makes you sick, these therapists look for the things you do that work and then help you plan to do more of these behaviors.

-Recently counselors and psychologists have been looking at things called “strength based” counseling.
+Recently counselors and psychologists have been looking at things called “strength-based” counseling.
 What are you good at and how will we help you do more of that.
 This led to the field of positive psychology which looks at making life better rather than “pathologizing” people so that we only treat sick people.

 Thinking in terms of teaching skills to have a better life is scary to those people who are used to thinking that systems of care should only treat the really – really – sick people.
 The result is that help in having the life you want and in staying well is not something most healthcare systems pay for.
-You want help in having a good life, they may thing, you need to go looking for it yourself.
+You want help in having a good life, they may think, you need to go looking for it yourself.